 While much has been discussed about why and how marketplace businesses are great business models, what is less often discussed is how marketplace business models can help solve some of the world's biggest problems.

-Conferences where Michael has spoken about investing and finance.
+Some conferences where Michael has spoken - or will be speaking - about venture capital investing and finance.

 Moderator: Blockchain aka Cryptographic Distributed Ledgers - The Future of Finance?

 This discussion will seek to explore answers to questions about Blockchain.
-Once seemingly the providence of hackers and radical libertarians, Blockchain, the underlying technology behind Bitcoin is rapidly gaining traction in the world of mainstream finance.
+Blockchain, the underlying technology behind Bitcoin is rapidly gaining traction in the world of mainstream finance.
 But what will these new developments actually mean for the practice of finance?
-Who stands to win or lose from these changes?
-And, is the potential of these technologies real or just hype?

 Bloomberg Alternative Investments Conference